Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: The Abstraction Alignment Methodology

-The goal of abstraction alignment is to measure how well the model's learned abstraction aligns with a given human abstraction.
-Our methodology is based on the assumption that the model's confusion is a reflection of its learned abstraction\,---\,i.e., concepts the model commonly confuses are more similar in the model's abstraction than concepts the model perfectly separates.
+The goal of abstraction alignment is to measure how well a model's behavior aligns with human abstractions.
+Our method is based on the assumption that a model's uncertainty is a reflection of its learned abstractions.
+That is, concepts the model commonly confuses are more similar in its abstractions than concepts it perfectly separates.
+For instance, if a model has learned human abstractions, then, in aggregate, it should be more likely to confuse \concept{apples} with other \concept{fruits} than with unrelated concepts, like \concept{motorcycles}.

+While there are likely many methods for measuring abstraction alignment, we take a post hoc and model-agnostic approach that compares model outputs against existing human abstractions.
+To compute abstraction alignment, we represent human abstractions as an \textit{abstraction graph} (\cref{sec:method-human-abstraction}).
+We compare the model's behavior to human abstractions by mapping the model's output options (e.g., its classes or tokens) to concept nodes in the human abstraction graph (\cref{sec:method-model-outputs}).
+Given a dataset instance, like an image or a sentence, we compute the model's \textit{fitted abstraction graph}, a weighted version of the abstraction graph representing the model's confidence in a range of concepts across multiple levels of abstraction.
+We use the model's fitted abstraction graphs to define abstraction alignment metrics that quantify how well the human abstractions account for the model's behavior (\cref{sec:method-metrics}).

-\subsection{Representing human abstractions}
+\subsection{Representing Human Abstractions}

-To compute abstraction alignment, we first represent the human abstraction as a directed acyclic graph (DAG), where nodes represent concepts and edges represent child-to-parent relationships between concepts.
-For example, in the medical abstraction in \cref{sec:experiments-dataset}, nodes represent medical diagnoses and edges map from specific diagnoses, like \concept{frontal sinusitis}, to broader diagnostic categories, like \concept{respiratory infections}~\citep{worldhealthorganization1978icd9}.
-Every node in the DAG exists at a level of abstraction, ranging from the leaf level to the root level, computed based on its shortest path from a leaf node.
+Abstraction alignment shifts the alignment process from mentally estimating alignment using a human's internal knowledge to externally inspecting precomputed alignment results.
+To do so, we externalize formal human knowledge as a directed acyclic graph (DAG) called the \textit{human abstraction graph}.
+We define an abstraction graph as a type of knowledge graph where nodes represent concepts and edges represent abstraction relationships between precise and broad concepts.
+For example, in the medical abstraction graph in \cref{sec:medical-dataset-analysis}, nodes represent medical diagnoses and edges represent the abstractions between specific diagnoses, like \concept{frontal sinusitis}, and broader diagnostic categories, like \concept{respiratory infections}~\citep{worldhealthorganization1978icd9}.
+Formally, the human abstraction graph is a DAG $G$ containing a set of nodes $N := \{n_k\}$.
+Nodes are distributed across levels $L:=\{l_h\}$ where each $l_h \subseteq N$, and a node's level is defined as the length of the longest path ($h$) from the node to a root.